Dominion Energy (NYSE:D) Updates Q2 2022 Earnings Guidance

 Dominion Energy (NYSE:D – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $0.70-$0.80 for the period, compared to the consensus earnings per share estimate of $0.85.
+The company provided EPS guidance of $0.70-$0.80 for the period, compared to the consensus EPS estimate of $0.85.
 The company issued revenue guidance of -.Dominion Energy also updated its FY 2022 guidance to $3.95-$4.25 EPS.

-Dominion Energy (NYSE:D – Get Rating) last issued its quarterly earnings data on Thursday, May 5th.
-The utilities provider reported $1.18 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.19 by ($0.01).
-Dominion Energy had a return on equity of 12.99% and a net margin of 20.81%.
-The company had revenue of $4.28 billion for the quarter, compared to analyst estimates of $4.31 billion.
-During the same quarter in the prior year, the firm earned $1.09 earnings per share.
-The company’s revenue for the quarter was up 10.6% on a year-over-year basis.
-Analysts predict that Dominion Energy will post 4.12 earnings per share for the current year.
+Dominion Energy (NYSE:D – Get Rating) last announced its quarterly earnings data on Thursday, May 5th.
+The utilities provider reported $1.18 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.19 by ($0.01).
+Dominion Energy had a net margin of 20.81% and a return on equity of 12.99%.
+The company had revenue of $4.28 billion for the quarter, compared to the consensus estimate of $4.31 billion.
+During the same quarter last year, the firm posted $1.09 earnings per share.
+The company’s revenue was up 10.6% compared to the same quarter last year.
+On average, sell-side analysts predict that Dominion Energy will post 4.12 earnings per share for the current fiscal year.

-D has been the subject of several recent analyst reports.
-StockNews.com initiated coverage on shares of Dominion Energy in a research note on Thursday, March 31st.
-They issued a hold rating for the company.
-Morgan Stanley lifted their target price on shares of Dominion Energy from $87.00 to $94.00 and gave the stock an equal weight rating in a research note on Wednesday, April 20th.
-KeyCorp lifted their target price on Dominion Energy from $90.00 to $92.00 and gave the company an overweight rating in a report on Wednesday, April 20th.
-Finally, Barclays initiated coverage on Dominion Energy in a report on Tuesday, January 25th.
-They issued an equal weight rating and a $86.00 price objective on the stock.
-One analyst has rated the stock with a sell rating, five have issued a hold rating and three have assigned a buy rating to the company.
-According to data from MarketBeat.com, the company has a consensus rating of Hold and a consensus price target of $85.25.
+D has been the subject of a number of recent analyst reports.
+Morgan Stanley cut their price objective on Dominion Energy from $91.00 to $87.00 and set an equal weight rating for the company in a research report on Monday.
+Barclays assumed coverage on shares of Dominion Energy in a research report on Tuesday, January 25th.
+They set an equal weight rating and a $86.00 price objective for the company.
+StockNews.com started coverage on shares of Dominion Energy in a research report on Thursday, March 31st.
+They set a hold rating on the stock.
+Finally, KeyCorp raised their price objective on shares of Dominion Energy from $90.00 to $92.00 and gave the company an overweight rating in a report on Wednesday, April 20th.
+One investment analyst has rated the stock with a sell rating, five have assigned a hold rating and three have given a buy rating to the stock.
+According to MarketBeat.com, Dominion Energy currently has an average rating of Hold and an average price target of $84.38.

 Dominion Energy, Inc produces and distributes energy.
 The company operates through four segments: Dominion Energy Virginia, Gas Distribution, Dominion Energy South Carolina, and Contracted Assets.
 The Dominion Energy Virginia segment generates, transmits, and distributes regulated electricity to residential, commercial, industrial, and governmental customers in Virginia and North Carolina.